tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/online-offline.md

 ## Architecture

-### Online/Offline Audience Activation with destinations
+### Activation with Online and Offline data with destinations

 <img src="assets/online_offline_activation.svg" alt="Reference architecture for the Online/Offline Audience Activation Blueprint" style="border:1px solid #4a4a4a" />
 <br>